arturoar3nas/raspberry-python/README.md

 # Servicecom
 # Tutorial
 ## Service Communication Manager
-  This Python Script Damon do the below stuff:
+  This Python Script Daemon do the below stuff:
   - Check the communication 3G
   - Check and Control the Status modem
   - Check the status application